|ER - Madison

 Our waiting room features a television, wireless access, current reading materials and oxygen hook-ups for pulmonary patients.
 Beverage and food vending machines are nearby for family and friends of patients.

-Meriter's Sexual Assault Nurse Examiner (SANE) Program, the only one of its kind in Dane County, provides care for sexual assault victims from any surrounding community.
+Meriter's Forensic Nurse Examiners Program (formerly Sexual Assault Nurse Examiners or SANE program), the only one of its kind in Dane County, provides care for sexual assault victims from any surrounding community.

 Chest Pain Center